School of Social Service Administration (SSA) - MA

 Applications should be initiated through the online application.
 Paper applications are not accepted.

-Deadlines for admissions and financial aid are December 1, January 15, and April 1.
+Deadlines for admissions and financial aid for the full-time and part-time (day) programs are December 1, January 15, and April 1 .
 We recommend that you meet the earlier deadlines because the class may fill up prior to the April deadline.

 Although campus visits and interviews are not required, you are welcome to visit campus, sit in on classes, and meet with current students.